bbc/simorgh/README.md

 #### withOptimizelyProvider

 The withOptimizelyProvider HOC returns components that have been enhanced with access to an Optimizely client, that is used to run our A/B testing.
-This is done to limit bundle sizes, as we seperate some of our bundles into seperate page types, that means if we're only running A/B testing on certain page types, we can prevent poluting page type bundles with the weight of the SDK library we use for Optimizely.
+This is done to limit bundle sizes, as we seperate some of our bundles into by page types, that means if we're only running A/B testing on certain page types, we can prevent poluting page type bundles with the weight of the SDK library we use for Optimizely.

 ### Adding a new Page type